Virginia Bounty Hunter Guide: Requirements and Steps

 Bounty Hunter Salary and Outlook in Virginia

 When starting a new career, you should be informed about salary information and job growth data.
-Because the Bureau of Labor Statistics does not provide data for bail enforcement agents, we use data for private investigators as a proxy.
-In Virginia, there are 800 private investigators employed and they earn an average annual salary of $52,610 per year.3,2 Projections Central reports that jobs for PIs in Virginia will increase by 24.8% through 2022.3 The table below provides salary data for private investigators in large cities in Virginia.
+Because the Bureau of Labor Statistics (BLS) does not provide data for bail enforcement agents, we use data for private investigators as a proxy.
+In Virginia, there were 1,500 private investigators employed as of 2021, with an average annual salary of $75,800.2 This is higher than the national average for private investigators, which was $60,970 per year during the same time period.3 Projections Central reports that jobs for PIs in Virginia are expected to increase by 17.2% through 2030, with an estimated 290 average annual openings (including replacements).4 The table below provides salary data for private investigators in large cities in Virginia.

 Read below to discover professional associations for bail bondsmen and private investigators in Virginia.

-- Private Investigator Association of Virginia – An association for registered private investigators in Virginia that provides legal resources, training, and networking opportunities for PIs in the state.
+- Private Investigator Association of Virginia (PIAVA): An association for registered private investigators in Virginia that provides legal resources, training, and networking opportunities for PIs in the state.